beee33/weatherCLI/README.md

 </details>
 <details>
   <summary>
-    <h3>Option 2: Run in a Virtual Enviorment and Compile it yourself</h3>
+    <h3>Option 2: Run in a virtual environment and compile it yourself./h3>
   </summary>
-      Depenencies:
+      Dependencies:

 - python3
 - git